AP sources: Cubs’ Kris Bryant loses service-time grievance

 Now that Bryant’s status is settled, the Cubs might decide to trade the 2016 National League MVP for financial flexibility and an injection of talent for their sagging minor league system.
 They also could keep the talented slugger in hopes of winning the wide-open NL Central for the third time in five years.

 Bryant is slated to make $18.6 million this season after he avoided arbitration by agreeing to a one-year contract on Jan.
-10. The first full-squad workout for the Cubs is scheduled for Feb.
-17.
+10. ESPN was the first to report the arbitrator’s decision.

 Bryant starred at the University of San Diego before he was selected by Chicago with the No. 2 overall pick in the 2013 amateur draft.

 He rocketed through the Cubs’ farm system and made his major league debut on April 17, 2015.
-That timing left him able to accrue 171 days of major league service that season, one day shy of a full year of service.
-In his grievance, the Las Vegas native contended he was held in the minors in a deliberate effort to delay free-agent eligibility, which requires six years of major league service, and the Cubs’ action violated baseball’s collective bargaining agreement.
+In his grievance, the Las Vegas native contended he was held in the minors in a deliberate effort to delay his free-agent eligibility and that delay violated baseball’s collective bargaining agreement.

-Bryant batted .282 with 31 homers, 77 RBIs and 108 runs last year, but Chicago finished third in the division and missed the playoffs.
+Bryant batted .282 with 31 homers, 77 RBIs and 108 runs in 2019, but Chicago finished third in the division and missed the playoffs.
 He was hampered by right knee soreness for part of the summer, and then missed the end of the season with a sprained right ankle.

 Jay Cohen can be reached at https://twitter.com/jcohenap